awsdocs/amazon-ecs-developer-guide/doc_source/firelens-example-taskdefs.md

 }
 ```

 The serialized JSON is expanded into top level fields in the final JSON output\.
-For more information on JSON parsing, see [Parser](https://docs.fluentbit.io/manual/pipeline/filters/parser) in the Fluent Bit documentation\.
+For more information about JSON parsing, see [Parser](https://docs.fluentbit.io/manual/pipeline/filters/parser) in the Fluent Bit documentation\.

 ## Forwarding to an external Fluentd or Fluent Bit<a name="firelens-example-forward"></a>